tdechaize/tools_tde/How config MinGW64 GCC C_C++ compiler into CodeBlocks.md

    return 0;
 }

+### PS2 : Use of GCC compiler of MinGW64 with command line (just to illustrate)

-PS2 : You can also use compiler GCC in command console on Windows (CMD.EXE) with next instructions :
+You can also use compiler GCC in command console on Windows (CMD.EXE) with next instructions :

 set PATHSAV=%PATH%
 set PATH=C:\niXman\MinGW64\bin;%PATH%